China state media slams Aston Martin over handling of sports car recall

-SHANGHAI Aston Martin has become the latest global company to feel the ire of China's state media, facing accusations that the luxury carmaker invoked a stereotype of low-quality 'Made in China' manufacturing in a sweeping recall to mask its own shortcomings.
+SHANGHAI Feb 14 China's state media has slammed Aston Martin over a recall of its luxury cars involving parts produced in the country, saying the British firm is using the stereotype of low-quality 'Made in China' manufacturing to mask its own shortcomings.

-The backlash follows a February 5 decision by the British firm to recall over 17,000 sports cars, most of the vehicles it has produced since late 2007.
-Aston Martin, controlled by Kuwaiti and private equity investors, said it had discovered a Chinese sub-supplier was using counterfeit material in its accelerator pedal arms.
+Aston Martin, controlled by Kuwaiti and private equity investors, said on Feb.
+5 it would recall most of the sports cars it has produced since late 2007 after discovering a Chinese sub-supplier was using counterfeit material in its accelerator pedal arms.

-Critical coverage of international companies over pricing, safety and business practices in China has become more commonplace, sometimes affecting sales there.

-Big names like Apple Inc (AAPL.O), Wal-Mart Stores Inc (WMT.N), Yum Brands Inc (YUM.N) and Volkswagen AG (VOWG_p.DE) have all attracted criticism.
-In the case of Yum Brands, operator of KFC and Pizza Hut fast food restaurants, negative coverage over a food safety scandal deterred customers, hitting sales hard.

 "Aston Martin's latest recall again passed the buck for poor quality of products, but this time 'Made in China' is just the scapegoat of the glorious carmaker," Xinhua said in a report headlined, "Aston Martin plays 'Made in China' blame game".